MattiNieminen/Abitti-liitetiedostot/README.md

     ./deploy.sh

-Then commit and push :::--DDDD
+Then commit and push to master.

 ## License